A Return to the Tangible: Why a new generation of students is rebelling against some technologies to embrace real connections

 WVU Potomac State College Behavioral Health Therapist Michelle House said she started to notice a shift in the mindset of students before she realized it was becoming a movement.

-“I think Gen Zs in general have craved more genuine connections rather than digital connections for years,” she said.
-“With a rise in loneliness with this generation in particular, they very much seek more face-to-face interactions.”
+“I think Gen Zs in general have craved more genuine connections rather than digital connections, for years,” she said.

 “We try to host a variety of events - ones that involve physical activity like pickleball, dodgeball, cornhole, and ones that don’t involve much socializing like movie nights, watch parties, crafting, and events that are truly designed to be social and highly interactive,” she said.
 “I do see a few new faces every now and again.”